cylc/cylc-admin/dec-workshop-agenda.md

 ## Format
-Mainly discussion sessions, with some demoing and coding (to the extent possible at this the early stage of development, and with our varying levels of experience)- not formal presentations (except perhaps Wednesday afternoon).
+Mainly discussion sessions, with some demoing and coding (to the extent possible at this early stage of development, and with our varying levels of experience)- not formal presentations (except perhaps Wednesday afternoon).

 ## Preparation